Dynamic Group - A collection of people that have physically met in the ongoing game session and are currently playing together.

 DayZRP is a community targeting mature audiences.
 We host a variety of games, most of which have age recommendation of 18+.
 Most of us are adults who want to enjoy high level role play in a controlled setting without having to interact with immature individuals.
 We have a set of general community rules outlined below that always applies to all community members.

 1.1 We demand all of our members to be polite, behave maturely and with respect towards one another at all times.
 In other words, don't be a cunt.

-1.2 You are not allowed to insult, bully, harass, troll or provoke other DayZRP players.
-This goes for all kinds of communication and medium, not just messages sent through DayZRP services.
+1.2 You are not allowed to insult, bully, harass, troll or provoke other DayZRP members.
+This goes for all kinds of communication mediums, not just messages sent through DayZRP services.

 1.3 You are not allowed to spam, advertise, search for vulnerabilities, exploit bugs or otherwise disrupt functionality of any services related to DayZRP.

 1.4 All forum posts must keep a high standard and add a constructive and meaningful opinion that contributes to the thread at hand.
 Examples of non-constructive and non-contributing replies are simple and meaningless expressions like "lol", jokes, memes, banter or replies containing only pictures, gifs or other unrelated media.
-Off topic forum is exempt from this rule.
+Off topic forums and status updates are the only areas on the website exempt from this rule.

 1.5 All content shared through DayZRP services should be Safe For Work.

 1.6 Do not reply to old threads with no new relevant information (also known as "necro").
 The general rule is that all threads with last reply older than 3 months should not be replied to unless absolutely necessary.

 1.7 Certain forum sections have special rules applied to them, for example the report or ban appeal forums.
 The rules for those sections are always outlined in a sticky thread inside those forums and are not included within the general community rules.

 1.8 You must use your website username on our TeamSpeak server at all times.